Hello and welcome to Dear Adult.

 full of love and joy

 Although I have many years of experience working with children, I am in no way calling myself an expert.
 My writing is not academic, and will not include latest research, facts and figures.
 There are plenty of academics out there doing a great job providing the world with such information.
 I am not one of them.
-My goal is to simplify the research and make it available to a wider audience through story.
-Story telling being the oldest and most continuous form of human experience and human connection present in every culture and part of our physical world.
+My goal is to simplify the research and make it available to a wider audience through story telling.
+As the oldest and most continuous form expressing our human experience and connection, something that is present in every culture and part of our physical world.
 Stories not only have the ability to articulate and express our emotional state but also evoke those dormant emotions deep within us, convincing us to live more than we do, to love a lot more than we do and to have compassion and understanding for others.

 My words are intuitive, reflective and do not serve to provide answers.
 Instead, I hope to plant seeds of thought within every individual reading.
 To give people something to think about, relate to, agree or disagree with and reflect upon.